 Our Relationships and Sex Education resources help children and young people to be safe, healthy and happy, both as they grow, and in their future lives.
 Delivered as part of PSHE (England) or Science, we meet current SMSC development, safeguarding, and emotional wellbeing requirements, as well as meeting the requirements of the DfE Primary Relationships Education and Health Education Curriculum, and National Curriculum Science from 2020.

-From September 2020 Relationships Education will become compulsory in all primary schools in England.
+From September 2020, Relationships Education is compulsory in all primary schools in England.
 Health Education (of which puberty education is a key component) will become compulsory in all state-funded schools.
 Although sex education in primary schools will not be compulsory, the DfE continues to recommend that primary schools have a sex education programme tailored to the age, and physical and emotional maturity of the pupils.
 All maintained schools will be expected to continue teaching Reproduction as part of the National Curriculum: Science.

-We support girls who are menstruating in school, by providing sanitary products and advice as appropriate and provide disposal facilities.
+In addition, we support girls who are menstruating by providing sanitary products, advice and appropriate disposal facilities within school.

 The learning intentions taught within each unit of work are detailed by clicking on the year group links below.